 The municipality has in the 2019/20 financial year began the process of upgrading the website to make it more user-friendly and also be a hub of information for our users.
 Users are now able to download important information on government-wide policies and other service delivery programmes.
-Social media has become an invaluable resource during the COVID-19 pandemic as it assist us to interact with the public through Facebook and Twitter accounts.
+Following the launch of Facebook and Twitter accounts in 2017/18 the municipality is pleased so far with the interactions recorded so far.
+The number of followers has increased to 1,740 facebook likes and 437 followers in the 2018/19 financial year.
+Social media has become an invaluable resource during the COVID-19 pandemic as it assist us to interact with the public.

-Municipal website: content and currency of material Documents published on the municipality's /entity's website Yes/No Publishing date Current annual and adjustment budgets and all budget related documents Yes Annual All current budget related policies Yes July 2019 The previous annual report (2018/19) Yes April 2020 The annual report for 2019/20 published / to be published Yes May 2021 All current performance agreements required in terms of section 57 (1) (b) of the MSA and resulting score cards Yes 31 July 2019 All service delivery agreements (2019/20) N/A IDP 2019/20 Yes July 2019 All long term borrowing contracts (2019/20) N/A All supply chain management contracts above a prescribed value (give value) N/A An information statement containing a list of assets over a prescribed value that have been disposed of in terms of section 14 (2) or (4) Yes Yearly Contracts agreed in 2019/20 to which subsection (1) of section 33 apply, subject to subsection (3) of that section N/A PPP agreements referred to in section 120 N/A All quartely reports tabled in the council in terms of section 52 (d) during (2018/19) Yes After approval by Council b) Communication with Internal stakeholders
+Municipal website: content and currency of material Documents published on the municipality's /entity's website Yes/No Publishing date Current annual and adjustment budgets and all budget related documents Yes Annual All current budget related policies Yes July 2019 The previous annual report (2017/18) Yes 30 March 2019 The annual report for 2019/20 published / to be published Yes 2020/21 4 th Quarter All current performance agreements required in terms of section 57 (1) (b) of the MSA and resulting score cards Yes 31 July 2019 All service delivery agreements (2019/20) N/A IDP 2019/20 Yes July 2019 All long term borrowing contracts (2019/20) N/A All supply chain management contracts above a prescribed value (give value) N/A An information statement containing a list of assets over a prescribed value that have been disposed of in terms of section 14 (2) or (4) Yes Yearly Contracts agreed in 2019/20 to which subsection (1) of section 33 apply, subject to subsection (3) of that section N/A PPP agreements referred to in section 120 N/A All quartely reports tabled in the council in terms of section 52 (d) during (2017/18) Yes After approval by Council b) Communication with Internal stakeholders